sape344/MLP-with-3-layer/README.md

 # MLP-with-3-layer
-I wrote a Multilayer Perceptron Class
+I wroten a Multilayer Perceptron Class(Python) with 3 layers (two hidden layers one output layer).
+Also I used adam optimizer to update weights.